Click on a photo to see a larger version,

 Bedard reported the following at the 1971 WFIWC: "The data are not completely gathered and only partially analyzed, but these preliminary results are available.
 We started with over 100 infested trees before the treatment.
 Now, two generations after suppression treatment, we have located only five infested trees.
 Suppression traps trapped 427,000 western pine beetles while the survey traps caught 330,000.
 One hundred and fifty trees were attacked adjacent to suppression traps, but only 15 or so were killed.
 We feel these preliminary results are very promising."

-After determination of the optimum elution rate of the Douglas-fir beetle antiaggregative pheromone (MCH) in 1972, a controlled release granular formulation containing 2% MCH was developed by Zoecon Corp (middle left; Young et al. 1977) and field tested in Idaho.
-The granules were inert dimer polyamide acid beads (U.S. Patent 4.170,631) similar to nylon.
-Hand application of 4 lbs (36 gms MCH) per ac was effective in preventing infestation of downed Douglas-fir throughout the flight period (Furniss et al. 1977).
+After determination of the optimum elution rate of MCH in 1972, a controlled release granular formulation containing 2% MCH was developed under contract with Zoecon Corp (Young et al. 1977) and field tested in Idaho.
+The granules were inert dimer polyamide acid beads similar to nylon.
+The granules had good ballistics, not drifting, and they passed readily through the canopy.
+Hand application of 4 lbs of granules (containing 36 gms of MCH) per ac was effective in preventing infestation of downed Douglas-fir throughout the flight period (Furniss et al. 1977).
 Work then proceeded to develop an aerial application method.
-This spanned several years and is both too detailed and painful for me to recount here.
+This spanned several years.
 Success came by purchasing a Simplex aerial spreader (bucket), which was adapted and calibrated to apply the desired rate by helicopter.
-An employee (Victor Hager) at the Moscow Forestry Sciences Lab did this on the grounds of the laboratory.

 Furniss, M. M., G. P. Markin, and V. J. Hager.
 1982.
 Aerial application of Douglas-fir beetle antiaggregative pheromone: equipment and evaluation.
 USDA For.
 Serv.
 Gen. Tech.
 Pep.
 INT-137.
 9 p.